hindu-comm/weblogs/manasataramgini/2014/09/2014-09-14_the-fifth-story.md

 Islam are dispatched to the hell-fire by the proselytizing sword of the Jaish al Islam.
 O Kaffrs watch your defense minister Mr. Ajay Uniyal being sent to Jahannam right in your mulk itself.
-We shall soon be the lords of all of al Hind\!”
+We shall soon be the lords of all of al Hind!”
-That man loudly shouted: “hara-hara-mahādeva\!; Your janaka was an unmatta, your object of worship a rākṣasa and your gharaṭṭa-śāṇa the yoni of a puṃścalī.”
+That man loudly shouted: “hara-hara-mahādeva!; Your janaka was an unmatta, your object of worship a rākṣasa and your gharaṭṭa-śāṇa the yoni of a puṃścalī.”
 This outburst from the man who was silent all this while distracted them.
 In a flash he tripped the man behind him with a